JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 <span style="color:red">!!
 UPDATE !!</span> I am on job market for faculty positions starting in Fall 2023. [{{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}]

-Please feel free to drop me an email at jialu.zhang@yale.edu  "mailto:jialu.zhang@yale.edu".
+Please feel free to drop me an email at jialu.zhang@yale.edu.

 I am a final-year CS PhD student at Yale University, advised by __Ruzica Piskac__.
 My research interests lie in programming languages and software engineering.
 I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
 In summer 2021 and summer 2022, I interned at RiSE and PROSE Team at Microsoft Research, mentored by __Shuvendu Lahiri__, __Sumit Gluwani__, and __Jose Cambronero__.